HongyangDu/HongyangDu.github.io/_pages/nice.md

 ## How to apply

-If you're interested in joining NICE Lab or would like more information, please contact me:
+If you are interested in joining NICE Lab or would like more information, please contact me:
 - Email: duhy AT hku.hk
 - Subject Line: PhD/xx Application-University-Name
 - Attachments: CV, undergraduate transcripts, relevant publications, and research statement (optional; one page discussing your research background and its relevance to my work)